 Bankruptcy and divorce are both daunting and intensive processes, especially in the unfortunate event that they take place at the same time.
 That said, no matter what situation you’re in regarding bankruptcy and divorce, the expert bankruptcy attorneys at The Cook Law Firm can help.

-Whether you’re considering both bankruptcy and divorce, you’re currently undergoing one of the processes while considering the other, or you’d just like to know what your options are, our attorneys will be able to look at your situation and provide you with advice as to how you can best approach the situation for everyone involved
+Whether you’re considering both bankruptcy and divorce, you’re currently undergoing one of the processes while considering the other, or you’d just like to know what your options are, our attorneys will be able to look at your situation and provide you with advice as to how you can approach the situation to get the most favorable results for everyone involved.

 A Bankruptcy Attorney: